deanturpin/thelaststraw/readme.md

 Or we could just eat the soy and live perfectly healthy lives without killing anything.

+## Does zero waste matter if I don't have any children?
+It matters more if you have nobody to bequeath your plastic legacy.

 # To sort

 Glass jars are good!